siddharth-maddali/Phaser/README.md

 ## Running the recipe using the string

-Start with a new `Phaser` object...
+Here, starting with a new `Phaser` object and use the `runRecipe` method...

 ```python